Can pets help when working from home?

 Alistair Ball, Asda Money's Head of Insurance, noted that “people have embraced the opportunity to spend more time with their beloved animals” and “it’s long been recognised that animals have a calming effect on us, which our study further backs up”.

-However, there are some possible drawbacks to this increase in quality time with pets at home, especially if we all end up returning to the office on a full-time basis.
+However, there are some possible drawbacks to this increase in quality time with pets at home, especially after 2020 when some of us headed back to the office on a full-time basis.
 Around 46% of people surveyed agreed that their pet has become more attached to them since they started working from home, with a third stating that they were concerned with how their pet will react when they leave to go back to the office.
 Overly attached pets can cause issues in the home, but it can be hard to tackle this when they become too dependent on our company.

 Flexibility to work from home or to work different shift patterns would allow pet owners to continue to spend more valuable time with their cats or dogs and make it easier to provide care for their beloved animals.

-If you’re a pet owner who needs pet insurance for a dog or cat, then Asda Money can help – all our pet insurance policies, underwritten by Fairmead Insurance, give you access to a 24-hour Vet Advice Line, meaning you can get expert advice when you need it without leaving your home.
+If you’re a pet owner who needs pet insurance for a dog or cat, then Asda Money can help – all our pet insurance policies give you access to a 24-hour Vet Advice Line, meaning you can get expert advice when you need it without leaving your home.